camunda/camunda-docs/optimize/self-managed/optimize-deployment/install-and-start.md

 #### Production distribution without Elasticsearch

 This distribution is intended to be used in production.
-To install it, first [download](https://docs.camunda.org/enterprise/download/#camunda-optimize) the production archive, which contains all the required files to startup Camunda Optimize without Elasticsearch.
-After that, [configure the Elasticsearch connection](./configuration/getting-started.md#elasticsearch-configuration) to connect to your pre-installed Elasticsearch instance and [configure the Camunda 7 connection](./configuration/getting-started.md#camunda-platform-7-configuration) to connect Optimize to your running engine.
-You can then start your Optimize instance by running the script `optimize-startup.sh` on Linux and Mac:
+To install it, take the following steps:

+1. [Download](https://docs.camunda.org/enterprise/download/#camunda-optimize) the production archive, which contains all the required files to startup Camunda Optimize without Elasticsearch.
+2. [Configure the Elasticsearch connection](./configuration/getting-started.md#elasticsearch-configuration) to connect to your pre-installed Elasticsearch instance and [configure the Camunda 7 connection](./configuration/getting-started.md#camunda-platform-7-configuration) to connect Optimize to your running engine.
+3. Start your Optimize instance by running the script `optimize-startup.sh` on Linux and Mac:

 ```bash
 ./optimize-startup.sh